When people think “orchestra”, they generally think of violins.

 Best Violins For Beginners, Intermediates, And Advanced Professional Players 2019 Final Thoughts

-As with any instrument, it takes a long time to get good at the violin.
+As with any instrument, it takes a long time to get good at the violin or fiddle.

 I would suggest finding an experienced and qualified teacher to help you learn the right way.